-Instead of an autograph book I decided to try something different on our last trip to Walt Disney World and make an Autograph Memory Quilt!
+Instead of an autograph book I decided to try something different on our last trip to Walt Disney World and make a Disney autograph quilt!

 We have done autograph books in the years past but I have found from experience that the books just sit on the shelf.
 I wanted something that was different and we could use or look at every day.
 I thought a quilt would work out great because we have a lot of family movie nights, every Friday in fact, and we are always looking for blankets to cuddle up with in the cold winter nights.
 In the summer when we have outdoor movies it is nice to have a blanket to keep the chill off as the sun goes down.

-What better way to showcase our memories of the autographs of our Disney Parks friends than with an autograph quilt!
+What better way to showcase our memories of the autographs of our Disney Parks friends than with a Dsieny autograph quilt!

 I tried to take careful notes about how I put this quilt together so you would be able to replicate it easily but I am afraid somewhere along the line I will forget a step or misquote a measurement.